mantisbt-plugins/source-integration/README.md

 [Semantic Versioning](http://semver.org/).
 Major version increments indicate a change in the minimum required MantisBT version.

+See the [Change log](docs/CHANGELOG.md) for detailed revision history.

 Depending on which version of MantisBT you are using, please make sure to get the appropriate version of the source code.
 Use [release tags](https://github.com/mantisbt-plugins/source-integration/releases),